Call for Papers

 We welcome extended abstracts in English or in German of 300 to 600 words which outline your research question, methodological and theoretical approach, interim results, and their relevance in light of the above topics.
-Presentations will take place online on September 15, 2021.
+Presentations will take place on September 11, 2023.
 You will have 30 minutes to present and 15 minutes for discussion.
 Presentations will take place preferably on site in Berlin but attending and presenting virtually will be made possible.